citiususc/blinkg/README.md

 pip install -e .[examples]
 ```

-To run the script, you must pass as arguments the prompt file, the chosen model from the dictionary list, and the name of the output file (if not passed, “output.txt” will be used).
+Execute the script by providing the prompt file, the selected model, and an optional output filename (defaults to "output.txt")

 ```bash
 python3 hf_inference.py prompt.txt -m 0 -o your_output_file.txt
 ```

-With the inference script, the only thing needed to adding a LLM is a prompt.
-Users can use their own prompt, or generate with the ```prompt_template.py``` from the same folder.
-An example, with all the needed input files is provided in the ```examples``` folder.
+With the inference script, the only thing needed is the prompt.
+Users can use their own prompt, or generate it with the ```prompt_template.py``` script from the same folder.
+An example from Scenario 2, with all the needed input files, is provided in the ```examples``` folder.

 The script must be called as follows: